• Skip to primary navigation

 Jump to Recipe

-Learn how to make steamed corn on the cob, and it'll become your favorite method!
-It's crisp-tender and sweet with no sugar added!
+Learn how to make steamed corn on the cob!
+It's the best way to cook corn.
+It turns out crisp-tender and sweet with no sugar added!

 I'm really picky about corn on the cob, of all things.
 I either love it or leave it, depending on how it's cooked.

-I remember trying to find the perfect method to cook corn as a new bride during the summer of 1993.
+I remember trying to find the best way to make corn on the cob as a new bride during the summer of 1993.
 (I'm from the Midwest, so corn is a big deal.)

 I tried boiling it plain and wasn't satisfied.
 Then I tried boiling it and adding sugar to the water, but didn't like that at all.

-Then I tried the method I've been using ever since.
+Then I tried the cooking method I've been using ever since.

 How to make steamed corn on the cob